'This was unforeseen.' I muttered to myself, shaking my front leg forcefully.

 He still felt some burning jealousy toward the king though.

 The king had been growing at a steady and unthinkable rate, the hunter was jealous, the king would surely taste evolution, and with distinctive ease.

 The hunter felt pathetic and simply watched the glaring creature as it forced a limb into his den, the long taloned leg holding something haphazardly, a circle?

 His eyes closed fully and he felt his mind becoming more and more distant, the void claiming its prize.

 It was then on the precipice of death that he Met it, felt it, saw it in all its splendor.

-It was enormous bigger than anything he had ever seen, vast, maybe even unending, he could not tell. all he knew was that it was a depiction of pure strength and raw power, and he craved to touch it.
+All he knew was that it was a depiction of pure strength and raw power, and he craved to touch it.